-Quality Assurance Enhancement Manager and Lecturer in Business & Management – with responsibility for the oversight and implementation of the University’s Quality Assurance processes so as to support the student experience, including internal and external liaison.
+Quality Assurance Enhancement Manager and Lecturer in Law – with responsibility for the oversight and implementation of the University’s Quality Assurance processes so as to support the student experience, including internal and external liaison.

 BA (Hons) Business Law, (Coventry); PGCE, (Warwick); MA Law & Sociology, (Brunel); PhD Higher Education Management, (Surrey)

 Business Leadership and Corporate Responsibility; Operations & Innovation Management; Small Business Management & Entrepreneurship; Business Strategy.

 - Corporate Governance, models of governance; leadership & management, roles of the CEO; organisational development & transformation (particularly concepts of ‘challenge’, ‘trust’, ‘hubris’)

 - HE shape, structures & systems and contribution to the knowledge economy: particularly strategic alliances, innovation, collaboration and inter-organisational working (including cross-sector); policy, people & process paradigms; HE in Further Education patterns & delivery.